joehrz/Binary-3D-Plant-Segmentation/README.md

-# Wheat-Point-Cloud-Binary-Segmentation
+# Point-Cloud-Binary-Segmentation

 > **Note**: This project is still a **work in progress**.

-A **binary semantic segmentation** pipeline that filters **plant** vs. **non-plant** points in 3D wheat point clouds.
+A **binary semantic segmentation** pipeline that filters **plant** vs. **non-plant** points in 3D plant point clouds.
 We treat “plant” as class 1 and “non-plant” as class 0, effectively learning to segment plant structures from soil, background, or other artifacts.

 ## 1. Introduction